bsnux/emacs-config/README.md

 ## Versions

-The *init.el* file has been tested with the follwing software versions:
+Configuration has been tested with the following versions:

 * **Emacs 24.5.1** on **Mac OS X 10.10.3**
 * **Emacs 24.4.1** on **Mac OS X 10.10.2**